Doctor of Musical Arts in Composition

 Written and Oral Comprehensive Examinations

-Composition doctoral students must take written examinations in music theory and musicology when most of the course work has been completed and the research skills/responsible scholarship requirements have been fulfilled.
-All diagnostic deficiencies must be satisfied before taking the written and oral comprehensive exams.
-After successful completion of the written examinations, the student is eligible to schedule the oral comprehensive examination administered by the student’s graduate advisory committee.
+Composition doctoral students must take written qualifying examinations in composition, music theory and musicology when most of the course work has been completed and the research skills/responsible scholarship requirements have been fulfilled.
+All diagnostic deficiencies must be satisfied before taking the written qualifying and oral comprehensive exams.
+After successful completion of the written qualifying examinations, the student is eligible to schedule the oral comprehensive examination administered by the student’s graduate advisory committee.

 Upon satisfactory completion of all other degree requirements, candidates must schedule a final oral examination.
 For students in composition, the examination is primarily a defense of the large-scale composition.